douglasasiqueira/arithmeticCalculator/README.md

 # arithmeticCalculator

-This project has been built using.
+This project has been built using:

 - Java 17
 - Gradle